glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 Otherwise, if the `weak` reference is to a native class or actor type, then the reference is `BitwiseMovable`.

-form an existential of a layout constraint like `any BitwiseCopyable`.
+form an existential of a layout protocol like `any BitwiseCopyable`.
 An existential erases type information and changes the representation of the underlying value to a universial boxed representation, so it is not the case that `any BitwiseCopyable` is itself bit-for-bit copyable.

 ## Detailed design

+### Layout protocols
+A *layout protocols* describes characteristics of the value's representation in memory and is closely tied to implementation details of the language.
+Layout protocols work like usual type constraints in that you can constrain a generic parameter with `some BitwiseCopyable`.
+Conceptually, a layout protocol itself is similar to a marker protocol, but with some very important differences:

+- Marker protocols are entirely a compile-time notion, so they do not support dynamic casts with `is` and `as?`.
+In contrast, a layout protocol _does_ support such dynamic casts, as knowledge of the type's conformance is tracked at runtime.
+  - Layout protocols can support efficient dynamic type tests because they're statically known to not have any explicit requirements.
+- Conformance to a layout protocol can be derived automatically for a specific value of a type that itself does not explicitly state it conforms.
+- A marker protocol cannot be used in a generic constraint for a conditional protocol conformance to a non-marker protocol.
+In contrast, TODO: what the heck is this limitation from?
+Do layout protocols need this since it has runtime information?

+Otherwise, a layout protocol has the same restrictions as a marker protocol, such as:

+- A non-final class cannot conform to a layout protocol.
+A subclass can add new stored properties that change the type's layout, so only a class with no possible subclasses can conform to a layout protocol.

+#### Automatic derivation

+By the nature of a layout protocol, its conformances can only be determined if the type's storage can be _fully resolved_, which means that complete knowledge of all stored properties in the type is known.
+When a library author adds an explicit conformance to `BitwiseCopyable` directly on the type's declaration, its storage can always be fully resolved.

+But, when dealing with retroactive conformances (i.e., `extension Type: Constraint {}`), layout protocols have special rules because details of the _storage_ of a type is not always published in the interface of a module.
+Some members are not specified because they are inaccessible or the type is resilient, which means the library author can freely change a property from being computed to being stored, without breaking users.

+Thus, the location of a retroactive conformance to a layout protocol matters because the type's layout information may not be available to the module containing the retroactive conformance.
+But, a `@frozen` type's stored properties can be fully resolved, even from a different module, because complete knowledge of all stored properties is part of its interface in a module.

+This is not a new phenomenon, as the `Sendable` marker protocol has a very similar restriction in place because of the lack of ability to fully resolve some types.
+Retroactive conformances to `Sendable` are only permitted in the same file defining the type.

 The `BitwiseCopyable` protocol has no visible requirements, similar to the marker protocol `Sendable`.
-There are two key differences between a layout constraint and a marker protocol.
+There are two key differences between a layout protocol and a marker protocol.
-The first is that a layout constraint has runtime metadata associated with it to support dynamic casts:
+The first is that a layout protocol has runtime metadata associated with it to support dynamic casts:

 ```swift
 func copyFromAnyInto(_ val: Any, _ pointer: UnsafeMutableRawPointer) {